bluescarni/mppp/doc/sphinx/real128.rst

 Concepts
 --------

+.. cpp:concept:: template <typename T> mppp::Real128CppInteroperable

+   This concept is satisfied by fundamental C++ types that can interoperate with :cpp:class:`~mppp::real128`.
+   Specifically:

+   * on GCC, this concept is satisfied by the types satisfying :cpp:concept:`mppp::CppInteroperable`;
+   * on Clang, this concept is satisfied by the types satisfying :cpp:concept:`mppp::CppInteroperable`, minus ``long double`` (whether mp++ was configured with the ``MPPP_WITH_MPFR`` option or not).

 .. cpp:concept:: template <typename T, typename U> mppp::Real128CppOpTypes

    This concept is satisfied if the types ``T`` and ``U`` are suitable for use in the